 Work with a clay bar awhile and soon you’ll discover something really cool…

 You can utilize it after washing and before drying.
 Just mix a bucket of car wash soap and the soapy water is your lubricant!

 Step 3: Repair Paint Damage

-NOTE: Removing swirl marks, fine scratches, water spot etching and other paint damage by hand is very difficult work.
+2ND NOTE: Removing swirl marks, fine scratches, water spot etching and other paint damage by hand is difficult work.
 It can be done, but it isn’t easy.
-The clear coat finish on most new cars is very hard.
-I recommend that all DIY car owners invest in a polisher.
-Since the 1990's, the Porter Cable 7424 car polisher has been #1 with car enthusiasts.
+Clearcoat finishes on most new cars are very hard.

 Step 4: Restore Finish Clarity